Kerchief: Bandana

+The bandana found popularity in the US during the late 1700s because snuff users preferred coloured and patterned silk handkerchiefs over white ones, as the former hid tobacco stains better when the users blew their noses.
+In the late 18th and early 19th centuries, bandanas began to appear with political and military advertisements printed on them.
+Such printed bandanas were common in the early and mid-1900s during World War I and World War II.
+Decorative bandanas were also common gear, particularly as neckwear, for cowboys, and so for country and western entertainers such as Roy Rogers and, later, Willie Nelson.
+The latter singer began wearing bandanas when he moved from Nashville back to Austin, Texas, "just in time to catch the hippie wave cresting at counterculture center the Armadillo World Headquarters".

+Around the same time, bandanas also became popular with motorcyclists, particularly with Harley-Davidson riders and bikers.
+In the 1970s paisley bandanas also became popular amongst gangs in California, most notably with two well-known rival gangs, the Bloods, who wore red bandanas, and the Crips, who wore blue ones.

+Green bandanas have become a symbol of the abortion-rights movement.

 Oramal

 The Oramal is a traditional kerchief used in Central Asia and the Caucasus (note how it is tied, the neck is usually not covered by it).
 In some countries like Uzbekistan, it was traditionally used only at home, while in public the paranja was more popular.
 In other countries, like Kazakhstan, it was commonly used in public.
 In Kyrgyzstan, the white color is an indication that the woman is married.

-As well it was widely used by men at horse riding in summertime instead of wearing a cap.
+As well it was widely used by men at horse riding in summertime instead of wearing a cap (cf. bandana of bikers).

 Austronesian headscarves

 Kerchiefs are also worn as headdresses by Austronesian cultures in maritime Southeast Asia.
 Among Malay men it is known as tengkolok and is worn during traditional occasions, such as weddings (worn by the groom) and the pesilat.